7 REASONS SKILLED TRADES ARE IN DEMAND

 If you’re not settled on a specific career choice and/or are interested in developing broader knowledge across different subjects, community college or a four-year university may be the right option.
 Once you’re enrolled, you’ll be able to take a variety of courses to get a better feel for what you want to do as a career.

-While traditional college is the right choice for some, it’s not for everyone — and it’s important to not overlook the potential benefits of a trade school.
+While traditional college is the right choice for some, it’s not for everyone — and it’s important to not overlook the potential benefits of vocational training.
 If you know which hands-on career you want to pursue after your education, trade school may be the way to go.

 There are trade schools all over the country for whatever subject you want to study.
-If you’re interested in automotive, diesel, motorcycle, marine, CNC machining, collision repair or welding schools, UTI has more than a dozen campuses across nine states.
-These states include:
+If you’re interested in pursuing a career in the skilled trades, transportation or energy sectors, UTI has campuses across the country in several states.1

-If you also need housing assistance to relocate for your training, reach out to our Student Services team!
+If you also need housing assistance to relocate for your training, we’re here to help!
+Our Student Services team can help you navigate the details and find a solution that works best for you.

-Generally, you’ll need to be at least 16 or 18 years old depending on the school and will need to have a high school diploma or GED.
+Generally, you’ll need to be at least 16 or 18 years old depending on the school and will need to have a high school diploma or GED certificate.
 Some programs, like certain nursing schools, may have additional educational requirements to apply.

-In a trade school, students focus on hands-on training and coursework specific to their chosen field, such as automotive, welding or CNC machining.
+In a trade school, students focus on hands-on lab training and coursework specific to their chosen field, such as automotive, welding or HVACR.
 This education combines classroom learning with practical skills training.

 After completing trade school, graduates can pursue certifications or licenses relevant to their trade, which can enhance job prospects and potentially lead to higher wages.6 Additionally, many trade professionals choose to specialize further or take on supervisory roles, allowing for continued professional growth.

-Trade school can be a smart choice for those who know they want to pursue a skilled trade and want to gain the knowledge and skills needed for entry-level positions.1 Trade school offers a shorter education than traditional four-year college, is typically less expensive and provides hands-on training that students will need in the real professional world.
+Trade school can be a smart choice for those who know they want to pursue a skilled trade and want to gain the knowledge and skills needed for entry-level positions.1 Trade school offers a shorter education path than traditional four-year college and provides practical training that students will need in the real professional world.

 Still wondering, “What is a trade school?”
-If you’re interested in pursuing a skilled trades job in auto, diesel, welding, motorcycle, collision repair, marine or CNC machining, request info about UTI online or contact an Admissions Representative at 1-800-834-7308!
+If you’re interested in pursuing a hands-on career, request info about UTI online or contact an Admissions Representative at1-800-834-7308!

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.